 Professor Martin K. Jones, Chairman, Needham Research Institute

 Professor P.C.
 LEUNG, Chinese University of Hong Kong

 Professor L.C.
-TSUI, President of the Hong Kong Academy of Science, former V.C. of HKU, and former director of JNFSC
+TSUI, Founding President of the Hong Kong Academy of Sciences, former V.C. of HKU, and former director of JNFSC

 Professor Rosie YOUNG, University of Hong Kong and former director of JNFSC